When I Have Fears: Rhyme scheme

 "When I Have Fears" follows a rhyme scheme of ABAB CDCD EFEF GG (Shakespeare Sonnet).
 Shahidha Bari notes the rhyme scheme may reflect expectation.
 Readers expect the lines to rhyme with each other, as Keats anticipates the end of his life.
 The couplet and rhyme signals the end of the poem, as death signals the end of life.

-Biographical connections

-Keats, who died of tuberculosis at the age of 25, is often cited as fearing his own death.
-The fear may come from Keats' work as a medical student, where his sympathy for patients, as his friend Charles Brown believed, hindered his work.
-Keats was aware of the harm that could come to patients if he made any mistakes.
-Keats' fear of death is also present for his own life, not just his patients.

-This fear is evident on his gravestone, with the words "Here lies one whose name was writ in water."
-The epitaph, which Keats requested on his deathbed, reflects Keats' fears of death and anger with fate, as "When I Have Fears" does.
-The last three lines of the poem which describe "the shore" and state, "Till Love and Fame to nothingness do sink" may relate to the reference to water in Keats' epitaph.
-His name will sink in water as the fame of writing will.

 Similarities to Shakespeare

 William Flesch notes the poem's echoes of Shakespeare's Antony and Cleopatra.
 Comparisons have also been made to Shakespeare's Sonnet 60 for references to time, endings, and the sea and to Sonnet 64 for references to time destroying man-made creations.
 The ideas of ‘shadows’ and ‘cloudy symbols’ also echo Shakespearean ideas of darkness referring to magic and the unknown.
 According to G.L.
 Kittridge, in Sonnets of Shakespeare, "Shadow, often in Shakespeare is contrasted with substance to express the particular sort of unreality while 'substance' expresses the reality."